Tes-122/Hello-World/README.md

 # Hello-World

-My Name is Tesfalem sene ,Used to long distance runner.
+My Name is Tesfalem sene ,I Used to long distance runner.